Dominhthai/BCGM/README.md

-# BCGM: A Combined Approach for Solving Imbalance in Multimodal Emotion Recognition
+# BCGM: A Combined Approach for Solving Imbalance in Multimodal Emotion Recognition (SoICT2025 - Oral Presentation)

 ## Abstract